mendix/docs/content/en/docs/appstore/widgets/calendar.md

 ### 1.1 Features

 * Add and edit calendar events
-* Drag and drop calendar events
+* Drag calendar events
 * Change calendar event colors
 * Retrieve events based on selected date ranges

 ## 2 Basic Configuration

-Drag and drop the widget inside a data view which provides a calendar entity (containing calendar config attributes) as context.
+Drag the widget inside a data view which provides a calendar entity (containing calendar config attributes) as context.
 Next, use the configuration properties described in the following sections.

 ### 2.1 Data Source Tab